-This shabby-chic yet picturesque district of narrow streets, old buildings and steep hills has two separate personalities; the quiet serene, almost sleepy, daytime and the hip and happening nighttime.
+This shabby-chic yet picturesque district of narrow streets, old buildings and steep hills has two separate personalities; the quiet serene, almost sleepy, daytime district and the hip and happening nighttime party-town.
 Bairro Alto literally means Upper District.
-It dates back to the 16th century, the time when Lisbon first outgrew the city's boundary walls.
+It dates back to the 16th century when Lisbon first outgrew the city's boundary walls.
 Traditionally the district is the haunt of artists, writers and the dandy folk.
 Today is home to both the old and the young.
-During the day the Bairro Alto makes a great place to go shopping, especially along the Rua do Norte, Rua da Atalaia, and Rua do Diario de Noticias streets.
+During the daylight hours, the Bairro Alto makes a great place to go shopping, especially along the Rua do Norte, Rua da Atalaia, and Rua do Diario de Noticias streets.
 This is where you'll find a mass of unique and enticing boutiques selling retro clothing, product design and Brazilian imports.

 Let MADABOUTLISBON.COM be your essential guide to the district's top attractions and places to visit.
 Here too, see great hotels and accommodation choices to suit all circumstances and budgets.
 Book online with confidence with free cancellation options.